Ol Pejeta Conservancy, Kenya

 Environmental and social responsibility

 The camp has a ‘gold’ eco-rating and uses solar power.
-Part of the profits from your stay go towards community and conservation projects, and many of the staff are local to the area.
+Part of the profits from your stay go toward community and conservation projects, and many of the staff are local to the area.

 Places & hotels on the map